-So, as we rush towards the final rounds it’s still not too late to grab the betting promotions available at top bookies.
+So, as we rush towards the final rounds it’s still not too late to grab the betting offers available at top bookies.
 But who’s hanging in there and who are the bookies overall favourites?

 The number 1 seed, Novak Djokovic from Serbia, is expected to go through to the quarter finals.
 He meets German Philipp Kohlschreiber in Round 4.
 Rafael Nadal is also through to Round 4 after beating Italian Fabio Fognini and will meet Kei Nishikori of Japan.